 my guiding principles

 My goal as an intimacy professional is to create moving, honest, and thought-provoking work, in which all elements of the production serve to explore the themes and messages within a text.
-I am guided by four main principles, gathered from my training with both Intimacy Directors & Coordinators (IDC), and Theatrical Intimacy Education (TIE).
+I am guided by five main principles, gathered from my training with both Intimacy Directors & Coordinators (IDC), and Theatrical Intimacy Education (TIE), and from my work in anti-racism, mental health advocacy, and equity.

 INTEGRITY TO THE STORY